LeoSan/CursosHabilidadesBlandas2022/04_English/Ingles Platzi/Advanced_B2-C1/CursoEnglishForSell.md

 6. Get around: Encontrar una manera de superar o evitar un problema.
 Ejemplo: "We need to get around this obstacle."

+## Clase 16: Habla de características de productos en inglés

+**Why Choose PPX?**
+- Efficiency and Productivity: Streamline your customer relations tasks and free up time to focus on what you do best.

+- Enhanced Customer Experience: Deliver exceptional service by staying connected and responsive to your customers' needs.

+- Data-Driven Decision Making: Make informed decisions based on real-time analytics and customer feedback.

+- Customization: Tailor PPX to fit your business needs, ensuring it aligns perfectly with your objectives.

+- Scalability: Grow your customer base confidently, knowing that PPX will adapt to your business's expansion.

+- Join the ranks of businesses that have revolutionized their customer relations with PPX.
+It's not just an app; it's a strategic tool designed to foster loyalty, drive growth, and ensure your customers keep coming back.
+Your success begins with PPX.
+Try it today!

+## Clase 18: Frases útiles para negociar en inglés

+**Opening**
+- I appreciate the opportunity to work together.
+- Thank you for giving me the chance to work with you.
+- We're looking to find a win-win situation.
+- I'm hopeful that we can reach a deal that both parties are happy with.

+**Avoid Being Pushy**
+- How many units are you going to buy?
+- You need to act quickly in order to get the best deal!
+- You should buy in bulk - you get a better unit price.

+**Less Pushy**
+- What would you like to include in your first order?
+- We can move on this when the time is right for you.
+- We offer bulk rates if you'd like a lower unit price.

+**Avoid Declarative statements*
+**Making concessions ==>> Hacer concesiones**
+- What would you need in order to make this work? • We'd be willing to come down a bit on the price if... => ¿Qué necesitarías para que esto funcione? • Estaríamos dispuestos a bajar un poco el precio si...

+- We can't move on price but we'd be open to making adjustments on terms. => No podemos cambiar el precio, pero estaríamos abiertos a hacer ajustes en los términos.

+- "If you can commit to a longer contract, I will be able to offer you better terms."
+- "I would give you an even better deal, if you could commit to a 5-year contract."

+**Responding to counteroffers**
+- What if we included...
+- What would you say if I threw in...

+**Declining an offer**
+- I'm sorry, we can't go that low.
+- I can't offer that price for that quantity, but I can...
+- I'm afraid I can't go any lower on the price.

+## Clase 19: Habla de porcentajes, grandes cantidades y divisas en inglés

+Unit price
+• The price for a single item or unit of the product.
+• Paying the unit price will cost you more in the long

+Bulk purchase
+• Buying a large quantity of a product in one order, usually at a discount.
+• You save more money in the long run with bulk purchases.

+Wholesale price == Precio al por mayor
+• the price offered to retailers or resellers
+• A gross == en Bruto

+Key acronym
+• MOQ = Minimum Order Quantity
+• The minimum quantity a customer must purchase to qualify for a particular price or deal.
+• JIT inventory = Just-In-Time inventory
+• A strategy that involves minimal inventory levels, usually requiring precise quantity planning.
+• APA = Annual Purchase Agreement
+• A contract in which the buyer agrees to purchase a specified quantity of products or services over a year.

+- Dollar 🔉 Dau.llar -> EEUU
+- Pound  🔉 Pa.und -> Libra -> UK
+- Yen    🔉 I.en   -> Yenes -> Japon
+- Euro   🔉 I.o.ru -> Europa
+- Rupee  🔉 Ru.pi  -> India
+- Ruble  🔉 Ru.bol ->
+- Peso   🔉 Pei.so  ->
+- Yuan/Renminbi -> I.uan / re.men.bi  -> Chinos

+## Clase 20 : Habla de tasas, gastos de envío, formas de pago y opciones de financiación en inglés

+Invoice terminology
+• Seller information
+• Buyer information
+• Invoice number
+• Invoice date
+• Terms of payment
+• Due date -> Fecha vencimiento

+Invoice
+• A document detailing terms and conditions of a sale.

+Payment terms
+• Cash on delivery (COD)
+• Cash in advance (CIA)
+• Shipping and handling (S&H)
+• Failed to read text from the image, please try again!
+• Cash or card

+## Clase 21: Da manejo a objeciones en inglés